UCSBarchlab/PyRTL/README.md

 to get and sense of the "thinking with pyrtls" required to design hardware in this way.
 Then dive into the code for the object Block, which is the core data structure at the heart of pyrtl and defines the semantics at a high level -- everything is converted to or from the small simple set of primitives defined there.

-*Features*
+The features of PyRTL include:

 * Elaborate-through-execution means all of python can be used, including introspection
+* Design, instantiate, and simulate all in one file without leaving python
 * Export to, or import from, common HDLs (BLIF-in, Verilog-out currently supported)
-* Design, instantiate, and simulate all in one file without leaving python
 * Examine execution with waveforms on the terminal or export to a .vcd as projects scale
 * Elaboration, synthesis, and basic optimizations all included
 * Small and well-defined internal core structure means writing new transforms is easier
-* Batteries included means many useful components available and more coming every week
+* Batteries included means many useful components are already available and more are coming every week

 ### The 10,000 Foot Overview